Imadmalaq/ElevatorControlSystem/README.md

-# Elevator Control System - Iteration 3
+# Elevator Control System - Iteration 4

 ## Overview

 This project iteration was completed by Group 2 for SYSC 3303 - Section A3.
 It involves designing and implementing a multi-threaded elevator control system and simulator.
 The system simulates the operations of an elevator system, including floor buttons, elevator buttons, doors, and simulated passengers.
 The project aims to simulate real-world operations, including the movement of elevators between floors in real-time and handling passenger traffic.

-## Iteration 3 Updates
+## Iteration 4 Updates

+- Fault Detection: Implemented fault detection for stuck elevators (FT - Floor Timer Fault), doors not opening/closing properly (DOF - Door Open Fault), and a general No Fault (NF) condition for normal operations.
+- ElevatorDataPacket Class: Introduced to enhance communication between the Elevator and Scheduler subsystems, enabling the transfer of elevator status and fault information.
-- Incorporated multiple elevator cars and added support to distribute the system across different computers to simulate a more realistic, distributed environment.
+- Distributed System Simulation: Further refined the system's distribution across different computers, emphasizing fault tolerance in a distributed environment.

 ## Components and Files